Fish physiology: Reproductive processes

 Oogonia development in teleost fish varies according to the group, and the determination of oogenesis dynamics allows the understanding of maturation and fertilisation processes.
 Changes in the nucleus, ooplasm, and the surrounding layers characterize the oocyte maturation process.

 Postovulatory follicles are structures formed after oocyte release; they do not have endocrine function, present a wide irregular lumen, and are rapidly reabsorbed in a process involving the apoptosis of follicular cells.
 A degenerative process called follicular atresia reabsorbs vitellogenic oocytes not spawned.
 This process can also occur, but less frequently, in oocytes in other development stages.

 Some fish are hermaphrodites, having both testes and ovaries either at different phases in their life cycle or, as in hamlets, have them simultaneously.

 Over 97% of all known fish are oviparous, that is, the eggs develop outside the mother's body.
 Examples of oviparous fish include salmon, goldfish, cichlids, tuna, and eels.
 In the majority of these species, fertilisation takes place outside the mother's body, with the male and female fish shedding their gametes into the surrounding water.
 However, a few oviparous fish practice internal fertilisation, with the male using some sort of intromittent organ to deliver sperm into the genital opening of the female, most notably the oviparous sharks, such as the horn shark, and oviparous rays, such as skates.
 In these cases, the male is equipped with a pair of modified pelvic fins known as claspers.

 Marine fish can produce high numbers of eggs which are often released into the open water column.
 The eggs have an average diameter of 1 mm.
 The eggs are generally surrounded by the extraembryonic membranes but do not develop a shell, hard or soft, around these membranes.
 Some fish have thick, leathery coats, especially if they must withstand physical force or desiccation.
-These type of eggs can also be very small and fragile.
+These types of eggs can also be very small and fragile.